• Skip to content

 The question is asked if the church should spend resources on a youth facility and sound equipment.

 To answer this simple question, ask a second question.
-What is our mission and how does this initiative support our mission?
+What is our mission, and how does this initiative support it?

 How do we know if we are doing things right?